PSHE

 IMPLEMENTATION

-Our PSHE curriculum is delivered by teachers following the HeartSmart scheme of work.
+Our PSHE curriculum is delivered by teachers following the Jigsaw scheme of work.
 This provides a toolkit to develop and build resilience, well-being and healthy relationships.
 It encourages pupils to adopt positive attitudes and be emotionally happy.
-HeartSmart fully covers the Relationship and Health Education curriculum and supports SIAMS (Statutory Inspection of Anglican and Methodist Schools).
+Jigsaw fully covers the Relationship and Health Education curriculum and supports SIAMS (Statutory Inspection of Anglican and Methodist Schools).

 IMPACT